Modules and workspaces

 If the module has a corresponding repository in the BSR, that location is stored in the optional name

-field, which is composed of three parts: the BSR domain, the owner, and the repository:
+field, which is composed of three parts: the BSR instance, the owner, and the repository:

 # Examples